spudde123/zig-sc2-template/README.md

 [here](https://sc2ai.net/wiki/maps/#wiki-toc-current-map-pool).
 To run a game on a specific map, you can write for example `zig build run -- --Map StargazersAIE`.
-4. To build a release build write `zig build -Drelease-safe`
+4. To build a release build write `zig build -Doptimize=ReleaseSafe`
-5. To build an executable that works on the sc2ai ladder write `zig build -Dtarget=x86_64-linux -Drelease-safe`.
+5. To build an executable that works on the sc2ai ladder write `zig build -Dtarget=x86_64-linux -Doptimize=ReleaseSafe`.
 There is also a python script that builds the executable and takes the files in the `ladder_build` folder to the same zip file, just in case you want to include some other files.